apurin/line-navigator/README.md

 - `options` dictionary which can contain the following keys:
     - `options.encoding` encoding name, default is 'utf8'
 	- `options.chunkSize` size of chunk, default is 1024 * 4
+	- `options.throwOnLongLines` return error when line is longer than chunkSize, otherwise it will be threated as several lines

 ### Read some lines
 Reads optimal amount of lines (which depends on `chunkSize`).